8ft0/study-guide/docs/DevOps/scenarios/Design a High Availability Architecture.md

-# Scenario 6: Design a High Availability Architecture
+# Design a High Availability Architecture

 **Task:** Design a high availability architecture for a database-backed web application.